ankitjain8959/aws/README.md

 # AWS Lambda
 AWS Lambda is a `serverless compute service` offered by Amazon Web Services (AWS).
 It lets you run code without provisioning or managing servers. <br>
-You just write your function code, upload it, and AWS handles the rest.
+You just write your function code, `upload it as a zip file` or `container image`, and AWS handles the rest.
+Lambda automatically allocates compute execution power and runs your code based on the incoming request or event, for any scale of traffic.

 ## Lambda functions and function handlers
 > Lambda function